syncfusion-content/wpf-docs/wpf/SfTreeMap/ColorValuePath.md

-> Note: The specified field must be available in each and every sub class (object) defined in hierarchical (nested) data collection.
+N> The specified field must be available in each and every sub class (object) defined in hierarchical (nested) data collection.